Enterprise Trust Center Security Request Security Materials

 Point your code at llmgateway.threadsync.io

-Existing OpenAI-compatible code works as-is — just swap the base URL and the auth header. system field at top level (not as a role-system message).
+Existing OpenAI-compatible code works as-is — just swap the base URL and auth header.
+Use role-based system messages in OpenAI-compatible mode, or the top-level system field in ThreadSync normalized mode.
 Response is flattened to data.content.

 Step 4 · Watch the dashboard